nextflow-io/training/docs/envsetup/01_setup.md

 Click the following URL to run Gitpod: <https://gitpod.io/#https://github.com/nextflow-io/training>

-This URL is our the Nextflow training repository prefixed with `https://gitpod.io/#`.
+This URL is the Nextflow training repository prefixed with `https://gitpod.io/#`.

 Alternatively, you can click on the button below.